TechGlue/SecretSantaApp/README.md

 ```bash
   dotnet run
 ```
-Once ran you can find the application at the following local host address. http://localhost:5000/
+Once ran you can open up Chrome and find the application at the following local host address. http://localhost:5001/

 ## Demo